Maxmaxflow and counting subgraphs: Cocycle Bases and Maxmaxflow

 Now apply this result to each subgraph $H$ of $G$: we conclude that $\Lambda(H,{\bf w}|_H) \ge \delta_2(H,{\bf w})$.
 But $\Lambda(G,{\bf w}) \ge \Lambda(H,{\bf w}|_H)$ for every subgraph $H$ of $G$, so $\Lambda(G,{\bf w}) \ge D_2(G,{\bf w})$.

 Let us now prove a few further general properties of maxmaxflow.
 Let $G$ be a graph and $x\in V(G)$.
-We say that $x$ is a {\em cut vertex} of $G$ if $G\setminus x$ has more components than $G$.
-We say that $G$ is {\em non-separable} if $G$ is connected and has no cut vertices.
-A {\em block} of $G$ is a maximal non-separable subgraph of $G$.
+We say that $x$ is a {\em cut vertex}\/ of $G$ if $G\setminus x$ has more components than $G$.
+We say that $G$ is {\em non-separable}\/ if $G$ is connected and has no cut vertices.\footnote{ This concept is closely related to the more common notion of 2-connectedness.
+A graph $G$ is {\em 2-connected}\/ if $G$ has at least three vertices and $G \setminus x$ is connected for all $x \in V(G)$.
+Thus, a graph with at least three vertices is non-separable if and only if it is 2-connected.
+However, the graphs $K_1$ (a single vertex with no edges) and $K_2^{(m)}$ (a pair of vertices connected by $m$ parallel edges, with $m \ge 1$) are non-separable but not 2-connected. } A {\em block}\/ of $G$ is a maximal non-separable subgraph of $G$.
 We first observe that maxmaxflow has a naturalness property that maximum degree and $k$th-largest degree lack, namely, it ``trivializes over blocks'':

 \begin{proposition} Let $G_1,\ldots,G_b$ be the blocks of $G$.
 Then $\Lambda(G,{\bf w}) = \max\limits_{1 \le i \le b} \Lambda(G_i,{\bf w})$. \end{proposition}

 \proof If $x$ and $y$ lie in the same block $G_i$, then $\lambda_G(x,y;{\bf w}) = \lambda_{G_i}(x,y;{\bf w})$.
 If $x$ and $y$ lie in the same component of $G$ but in different blocks, then there exist cut vertices $v_1,\ldots,v_k$ of $G$ and blocks $G_{i_0},G_{i_1},\ldots,G_{i_k}$ of $G$ such that $x \in V(G_{i_0})$, $y \in V(G_{i_k})$, $V(G_{i_{j-1}}) \cap V(G_{i_j}) = \{v_j\}$, and every path from $x$ to $y$ passes through $v_1,\ldots,v_k$ in that order; and in this case we have \be \lambda_G(x,y;{\bf w}) \;=\; \min\Bigl[ \lambda_{G_0}(x,v_1;{\bf w}), \, \lambda_{G_1}(v_1,v_2;{\bf w}), \, \ldots, \, \lambda_{G_{k-1}}(v_{k-1},v_k;{\bf w}), \, \lambda_{G_k}(v_k,y;{\bf w}) \Bigr] \;. \ee Finally, if $x$ and $y$ lie in different components of $G$, then $\lambda_G(x,y;{\bf w}) = 0$.